 When an accident involves a school bus, children on board are more likely to suffer injuries than the public might believe.
 Often, kids on a bus do not have access to seat belts and therefore cannot use a seatbelt to keep themselves safe.
 Without seat belts, a child is much more likely to be thrown from a seat in the event of a crash.
 A child can be thrown to the floor or up to the ceiling, depending on the crash.
 He or she can sustain severe injuries when this happens.

-Thousands of Children are Injured Every Year in School Bus Accidents
+How Are Thousands of Children Injured Every Year in School Bus Accidents?

-In 2018 alone, there were 1,577 school bus collisions in Illinois with 40 injuries, and thankfully there were no fatalities.
+In 2018 alone, there were 1,586 school bus collisions in Illinois with over 250 injuries and two fatalities.

-Unlike collisions with small passenger cars, when a school bus is involved in a crash, dozens of people, including children, can be hurt in a single accident.
-Crashes between two buses full of students can result in many more injuries.
+Unlike collisions with small passenger cars, when a school bus is in a crash, dozens of people, including children, can suffer injuries in a single accident.
+Crashes between two buses full of students can result in even more injuries.
 The Law Firm of Abels & Annes, P.C. represents children and their families in the Chicago area when there are injuries resulting from school bus accidents.

 A child injured as a result of negligence can be a very hard experience for any parent and family.
 When a child suffers injuries, parents or guardians of a minor under the age of 18 can bring a claim or lawsuit on the child’s behalf.